-In total 11 Royal Navy vessels will be at sea over Christmas.
+Multiple Royal Navy vessels will be at sea over Christmas.

 Since 1969, the UK has also had a submarine on patrol for every minute of every day in the year, providing the UK's nuclear deterrent – and this Christmas is no different.

 More than 650 soldiers are on Operation Cabrit leading a battlegroup under NATO's enhanced Forward Presence.

 In Ukraine, on Operation Orbital, 100 troops will continue to build military capability in the country through training courses developing personnel and instructors.

 There are 230 personnel from the Royal Gibraltar Regiment, part of a 411-strong tri-service contingent defending Gibraltar.

 About 860 personnel from all three services are stationed in the Falkland Islands – a British presence will remain for as long as the islanders wish them to.

 In Mali, more than 500 servicemen and women are deployed on two missions.

 Operation Barkhane is French-led, though British personnel are providing logistical support and Chinook heavy lifting.